Vim (text editor)

 Since its release for the Amiga, cross-platform development has made it available on many other systems.
-In 2006, it was voted the most popular editor amongst Linux Journal readers; in 2015 the Stack Overflow developer survey found it to be the third most popular text editor, and in 2019 the fifth most popular development environment.
+In 2018, it was voted the most popular editor amongst Linux Journal readers; in 2015 the Stack Overflow developer survey found it to be the third most popular text editor, and in 2019 the fifth most popular development environment.

 History

 Vim's forerunner, Stevie (ST Editor for VI Enthusiasts), was created by Tim Thompson for the Atari ST in 1987 and further developed by Tony Andrews and G.R.
 (Fred) Walter.
+It was one of the first popularized clones of Vi, and did not use Vi's source code.
+The source code for Vi used the Ed text editor developed under AT&T, and therefore Vi could only be used by those with an AT&T source license.
+Basing Vim on the source code for Stevie meant the program could be distributed without requiring the AT&T source license.

 Basing his work on Stevie, Bram Moolenaar began working on Vim for the Amiga computer in 1988, with the first public release (Vim v1.14) in 1991.

 At the time of its first release, the name "Vim" was an acronym for "Vi IMitation", but this changed to "'Vi IMproved" late in 1993.

+Release history

 License

 Vim is released under the Vim license, which includes some charityware clauses that encourage users who enjoy the software to consider donating to children in Uganda.
 The Vim license is compatible with the GNU General Public License through a special clause allowing distribution of modified copies under the GNU GPL version 2.0 or later.

 Interface

 Like vi, Vim's interface is not based on menus or icons but on commands given in a text user interface; its GUI mode, gVim, adds menus and toolbars for commonly used commands but the full functionality is still expressed through its command line mode.
-Vi (and by extension Vim) tends to allow a typist to keep their fingers on the home row, which can be an advantage for a touch typist.
+Vi (and by extension Vim) tends to allow a user of a QWERTY keyboard to keep their fingers on the home row, which can be an advantage for a touch typist.

-Vim has a built-in tutorial for beginners called vimtutor which is usually installed along with Vim, but is a separate executable and can be run with a shell command.
+Vim has a built-in tutorial for beginners called vimtutor, which is usually installed along with Vim, but is a separate executable and can be run with a shell command.
 The Vim Users' Manual details Vim's features and can be read from within Vim, or found online.

-Vim also has a built-in help facility (using the :help command) that allows users to query and navigate through commands and features.
+Vim also has a built-in help facility (using the :help command) which allows users to query and navigate through commands and features.

 Registers

 Vim features various special memory entries called registers (not to be confused with hardware or processor registers).
-When cutting, deleting, copying or pasting text, the user can choose to store the manipulated text in a register.
+When cutting, deleting, copying, or pasting text the user can choose to store the manipulated text in a register.
 There are 36 general-purpose registers associated with letters and numbers ([a-z0-9]) and a range of special ones that either contain special values (current filename, last command, etc.) or serve a special purpose.